All Episodes

 And it's a question I never thought we'd ever have to ask because I think the answer is fairly transparent.

-The answer is you're not going to call Ghostbusters.
+The answer is you're not going to call ghostbusters.

-You're you're going to be there alone.
+You're going to be there alone.

 Now, I guess it's in part based on an assumption that all cops, it's not all cops at all.

-Um, even Democrats like Leo Terrell, he agrees with me on all of that.
+Even Democrats like Leo Terrell, he agrees with me on all of that.

-So as the numbers come, uh, and Democrats in Congress, et cetera, et cetera.
+So as the numbers come, and Democrats in Congress, et cetera, et cetera, now people are saying no.

-Not sure exactly why somebody said that, but I think there is definitely, you know, I can see anecdotally in New York, a lot of people don't want to go back after coronavirus and the screw up.
+Not sure exactly why somebody said that, but I think there is definitely, you know, I can see anecdotally in New York, a lot of people don't want to go back after coronavirus and the screw-up.

-Um, and then he reminded everybody of what happened on September 11th, 2001.
+And then he reminded everybody of what happened on September 11th, 2001.

 It's amazing sometimes.

-He's right, because how short are our memories?
+He's right because how short are our memories?

-He said the defund movement will target a lot of these heroes and saying that there are the police, these people, it's not some mass that will be impacted, the real heroes in real time right now, removing those heroes from your communities, my community will do nothing but ensure chaos and destruction.
+The real heroes in real time right now removing those heroes from your communities, my community will do nothing but ensure chaos and destruction.

-I mean, they're even talking about conflict resolution where where you have the perpetrators of crime and the victims of crime, you know, sitting in a room together or sending, well, let's send psychologists out.
+I mean, they're even talking about conflict resolution where you have the perpetrators of crime and the victims of crime, you know, sitting in a room together or sending, well, let's send psychologists out.

 Because there are a lot of people that have been trying to take advantage of what's sadly been going on.

-Um we have some deep state news.
+We have some deep state news.

-Uh rogue uh judge Emmett Sullivan goes completely off the rails.
+Rogue judge Emmett Sullivan goes completely off the rails.

-He's not willing to go, I guess, you know, we know that John Gleason, the attorney and retired judge that was appointed by Sullivan to submit a brief, we already knew what his opinion was.
+I guess, you know, we know that John Gleason, the attorney and retired judge that was appointed by Sullivan to submit a brief, we already knew what his opinion was, whether prosecutors should be able to dismiss their case against General Flynn.

 Remember, Brady material was withheld.

-The now both sides wanted to dismiss it.
+Now both sides wanted to dismiss it.

 Attorney General Barr disputes all of this and saying that he doesn't have the authority to reject the government's request to do it.

-Uh the argument is that it's always been understood that decisions whether to pursue an individual through the prosecution process or holding them criminally accountable is vested in the executive branch and not the courts, Bill Barr said.
+The argument is that it's always been understood that decisions whether to pursue an individual through the prosecution process or holding them criminally accountable is vested in the executive branch and not the courts, Bill Barr said.

 And federal rules of criminal procedure state that the prosecutors may dismiss a case with leave of court.